solyutor/ejdb-csharp/README.md

 			using (var cur = q.Find()) {
 				Console.WriteLine("Found " + cur.Length + " parrots");
 				foreach (var e in cur) {
-					//fetch the `name` and the first element of likes array from the current BSON iterator.
+					//fetch the `name` and the first element of likes array from the current Bson iterator.
-					//alternatively you can fetch whole document from the iterator: `e.ToBSONDocument()` BSONDocument rdoc = e.ToBSONDocument("name", "likes.0");
+					//alternatively you can fetch whole document from the iterator: `e.ToBsonDocument()` BsonDocument rdoc = e.ToBsonDocument("name", "likes.0");
 					Console.WriteLine(string.Format("{0} likes the '{1}'", rdoc["name"], rdoc["likes.0"]));
 				}
 			}